omairvaiyani/ember-cli-issue-5285/README.md

             }).then(function (response) {
                 var totalHitsFound = response.nbHits,
                     unparsedTests = response.hits;
-                // unparsedTests will be converted to Parse.Object instances, explained further
+                // unparsedTests will be converted to Parse.Object instances,
+                // explained further on
             });
 ```
 Before discussing the specifics of how the facets and facetFilters work (which you can learn more about [here](https://www.algolia.com/doc/javascript#faceting)), let's see how the response objects are converted to